Ruthosas3naga/airbnb-clone-project/README.md

 7. Logging and Monitoring
 All API activity will be logged, and security monitoring will be in place to detect suspicious behavior.
 Why it's important: Helps in identifying breaches, debugging issues, and auditing user activity.

+CI/CD Pipeline
+CI/CD (Continuous Integration and Continuous Deployment/Delivery) is a set of practices that automate the process of building, testing, and deploying code.
+Continuous Integration ensures that code changes are automatically tested and merged frequently.
+Continuous Deployment/Delivery automatically pushes changes to production or staging environments after passing tests.
+Why CI/CD is Important
+Faster Development: Automates repetitive tasks and speeds up the release cycle.
+Higher Quality: Automated tests catch bugs early before they reach production.
+Consistency: Ensures all environments (dev, staging, production) are predictable and consistent.
+Security: Automates security scans and linting to enforce best practices.
+Tools Used
+We plan to use the following tools for our CI/CD pipeline:
+GitHub Actions: For automating workflows such as testing, linting, and deployment.
+Docker: To containerize the application and ensure consistent behavior across environments.
+Docker Hub or GitHub Packages: For storing and managing Docker images.
+Heroku / AWS / Render (optional): For automated deployment to staging or production environments.